pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

---- Wa have several Github setup, mostly for sorting and linting, we also tried to integrate our tests but since our unit tests are limited, the results are not very meaningful. ---
+--- Wa have several Github setup, mostly for sorting and linting, we also tried to integrate our tests but since our unit tests are limited, the results are not very meaningful.
+Nonetheless we test on several python versions. ---

 ## Running code and tracking experiments